Dataprove/Dataprovetool/README.md

 The verification engine of DataProVe is based on logic ("guided" resolution based proofs), combining both the so-called backward and forward search strategies.

 DataProVe comes with GUI (graphical user interface), and the current version is written in Python.
+The research on DataProVe is led by Dr. Vinh Thong Ta (at Edge Hill University, UK, tav at edgehill dot ac dot uk).

 - The paper (long version) about the theoretical background of the tool can be read here: https://github.com/Dataprove/Dataprovetool/blob/main/Preprint%20-Blind.pdf.
 - The source code and full User Manual can be found in the Folder Artifacts (https://github.com/Dataprove/Dataprovetool/blob/main/Artifacts/DataProVe-prototype.py)